 The Landmarks of American History and Culture program supports a series of one-week residence-based workshops for a national audience of K-12 educators.
 NEH Landmarks of American History and Culture Workshops use historic sites to address central themes and issues in American history, government, literature, art, music, and related subjects in the humanities.
 Each workshop is offered twice during the summer.
-Workshops accommodate forty school teachers (NEH Summer Scholars) at each one-week session.
+Workshops accommodate thirty-six school teachers (NEH Summer Scholars) at each one-week session.

 The goals of the workshops are to